 Rome – Florence by Train

-Taking a high-speed train from Rome Termini Station to Florence Santa Maria Novella Station will take around 1.30 hours.
+A high-speed train from Rome Termini Station to Florence Santa Maria Novella Station will take around 1.30 hours.

-Florence exceeded all of my expectations.
+Florence exceeded all my expectations.

 Florence, the capital of Tuscany, is filled with art, extraordinary architecture, museums, fantastic food and much, much more.

 What makes Florence so beautiful, apart from all the things I listed above, is its size.
 It is compact and easy to walk around.
 I love any city that I can explore on foot.
 It was easy to explore each day, pop back for a rest at my hotel during the day and then feel comfortable walking around at night.

 On my trip to Florence, I saw the statue of David at Galleria dell’Accademia, which blew me away, walked up to Piazzale Michelangelo for the best views over Florence, joined walking tours and an incredible Food & Artisan tour with the lovely Maria, visited the Boboli Gardens, the Medici Chapel and San Lorenzo and Mercato Nuovo Markets to name a few things.